A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers: Introduction

 The above techniques rely on the efficient solution of the discretized VEF equations.
-VEF methods reduce the overall cost of the simulation by trading inversions of the high-dimensional transport equation with inversions of the lower-dimensional VEF equations.
-In all of VEF's applications, the solution of the discretized VEF equations is buried under multiple nested loops corresponding to time integration, Newton iterations, eigenvalue iterations, multi-group iterations, and/or fixed-point iterations.
-The efficient iterative solution of the VEF equations is then crucial to the efficiency of the overall algorithm and is a prerequisite for the practicality of any VEF method.
+VEF methods reduce the overall cost of the simulation by trading inversions of the high-dimensional transport equation for inversions of the lower-dimensional VEF equations.
+In all of VEF's applications, the inversion of the discretized VEF equations is buried under multiple nested loops corresponding to time integration, Newton iterations, eigenvalue iterations, multi-group iterations, and/or fixed-point iterations.
+The efficient iterative inversion of the VEF equations is then crucial to the efficiency of the overall algorithm and is a prerequisite for the practicality of any VEF method.

 The unusual structure of the VEF equations and their lack of self-adjointness make the development of discretizations and their corresponding preconditioned iterative solvers difficult.
-While considerable effort has been placed into the discretization of the VEF equations, to our knowledge, existing methods either rely on expensive and unscalable preconditioners such as block incomplete LU (BILU) factorization, cannot be solved with interation counts independent of the mesh size, or do not mention solvers entirely.
+While considerable effort has been placed into discretizing the VEF equations, to our knowledge, existing methods either rely on expensive and unscalable preconditioners such as block incomplete LU (BILU) factorization, cannot be solved with iteration counts independent of the mesh size, or do not mention solvers entirely.
 Previous work on discretizing the VEF equations includes finite volume \cite{anistratov_fvm,doi:10.1080/00411459308203810,QDBC,Jiang_2012,Jones2019TheQM}, finite difference \cite{WIESELQUIST2014343}, mixed finite element \cite{vallette,me,olivier_mandc,LOU2019258}, continuous finite element \cite{wieselquist,two-level-independent-warsa}, and discontinuous finite element \cite{dima_dfem} techniques.
 Most VEF methods are designed to be algebraically consistent with their application's discretized transport equation which typically requires discretizing the first-order form of the VEF equations.
 Such discretizations solve for both the zeroth and first moment of the solution and thus have significantly more unknowns than discretizations of the second-order form.
 In addition, block preconditioners \cite{benzi_golub_liesen_2005} are required to efficiently solve discretizations of the first-order form.
 Such solvers can require nested iteration for robustness (see \cite{warsa_mfem} for a radiation diffusion example).

 \citet{two-level-independent-warsa} showed that VEF methods with and without algebraic consistency converge equivalently as long as the transport data is properly represented.
 In particular, computing the Eddington tensor and boundary factor using finite element interpolation and Discrete Ordinates (\Sn) angular quadrature enables rapid convergence for any valid discretization of the VEF equations.
 An independent discretization of the second-order form of the VEF equations then has the potential to provide the rapid convergence of a consistent VEF method while solving for fewer unknowns and avoiding the need for block preconditioners.
 Such a method also has the flexibility to discretize the VEF equations in a manner that can leverage existing linear solver technology.